msgProc: Drag & Drop

 • Use files for validation, rawFiles for processing: The files array provides lightweight metadata for type-checking and size validation.
 Use rawFiles only when you need to read actual file contents

-• Clean up on MSG_DRAGLEAVE: Any visual state added in MSG_DRAGENTER must be removed in MSG_DRAGLEAVE.
-The user may drag in and out multiple times before dropping
+• Clean up on MSG_DRAGLEAVE: Any visual state added in MSG_DRAGENTER must be removed in MSG_DRAGLEAVE — the user may drag in and out multiple times before dropping